How To Care For Horse Legs & Keep Your Horse Sound

 How Lameness Affects Performance

-In a recent study by Marie Rhodin and her fellow researchers, it was found that nearly 75% of horses in a study were lame using motion analysis software, even though their owners considered them sound.
+In a recent study by Marie Rhodin and her fellow researchers, it was found in a study using motion analysis software that nearly 75% of horses were lame, despite their owners not recognising this and considering them to be sound.

 That’s a scary thought!